 *Just kidding.
 We were really turned away because we didn’t have ‘reservations.’
 No non-guest can enter the hotel at all without a dinner or bar reservation and those need to be made weeks in advance, of course.
 Oh, and no blue jeans… that’s what I meant ‘no jeans,’ not ‘no Jews.’
 We were out on the street.

-Another superlative in the dreamland that is Dubai — the new “Burj Dubai” (Dubai Tower) is going up right now.
-Yep, you guessed it—when it’s complete it will be the world’s tallest building.
+Another superlative in the dreamland that is Dubai — the “Burj Khalifa”.
+Yep, you guessed it—when it was completed it was the world’s tallest building.
 And in it?
 The first ever Armani Hotel.
-At 160 stories, this modern, sleek needle tower will be twice the height of New York’s Empire State building.
-Riding down the main drag, Sheikh Zayed Road, we found it hard to miss because it was already towering over tall, wildly-designed buildings on all sides… and it’s only half built.
-Oh, and, of course, it will have the world’s fastest elevators rocketing up to the observatory decks at 40 mph.
+At 160 stories, this modern, sleek needle tower is twice the height of New York’s Empire State building.
+Riding down the main drag, Sheikh Zayed Road, we found it hard to miss because it was towering over tall, wildly-designed buildings on all sides.
+Oh, and, of course, it has the world’s fastest elevators rocketing up to the observatory decks at 40 mph.

 You may have already heard of these man-made island developments happening just off the shores of Dubai.
 The Palms are three man-made islands groups resembling palm trees.

 If you’re looking to visit Dubai check out the world travel family for a detailed Dubai travel guide.